jenbeltran/snack-app/README.md

 npm install
 npm run dev
 ```
-Since MySQL is local, please connect your MySQL keys in the .envExample file
+Since MySQL is local, please connect your MySQL keys in the .envExample file.

-Snacks that I've used are in the database/snacks.sql file
+Snacks that I've used are in the database/snacks.sql file.